June 21, 2017

 By December 1992, after two years of legal issues, Danjaq and MGM/UA finally settled and the legal issues ended with both sides seemingly happy they could resolve their problems and were hopeful to move forward with restarting Bond 17 and the series.
 However, there still remained some problems between the two sides mostly when it came to Dalton's future.
 Dalton's contract expired in 1992 and MGM/UA reportedly wanted Dalton fired and replaced as they thought he wasn't catching on as Bond while EON Productions wanted Dalton for at least one more movie since he originally signed for three.
 By May 1993, new management took over MGM/UA and relations improved between the two parties.
 Because of this, Bond 17 returned to production with screenwriter Michael France being hired to write a new script though he did borrow some ideas from The Property of a Lady.
 France was just coming off writing the 1993 hit movie Cliffhanger starring Sylvester Stallone while later writing Hulk, The Punisher, and the 2005 Fantastic Four while doing some work on The World Is Not Enough.
 EON also hired screenwriter Richard Smith to come up with new Bond stories for future movies with EON later explaining they needed ideas ready whenever MGM/UA called and wanted another Bond movie.
 By August 1993, things appeared to be moving along nicely as France turned in a second draft.
 As for Dalton, he began negotiating on renewing his contract.
 According to an EON spokesperson, Dalton was still considered "The Bond on record" and that EON remained hopeful he would resign.
 Dalton also gave the impression he was still on board and was under the impression that filming would begin sometime in January or February 1994.
 However, both months came and went with not only filming not having begun but the script still wasn't finished.
 While filming the TV miniseries Scarlett, Dalton read France's screenplay and wasn't high on it.
 With Bond 17 seemingly never happening, not happy with the screenplay and wanting to move on, Dalton had enough.
 On April 12, 1994, Timothy Dalton made the announcement that he would not return as James Bond.
 With that announcement, Dalton officially exited the series after eight years but only two films which, as of 2017, puts him second to George Lazenby for fewest James Bond movies.
 In 2007, more than a decade after his departure, Dalton would state the obvious in that the biggest reason behind his departure was that he didn't want to do it anymore after waiting years to do a third film.

 In the end, a lot of things can be blamed on Dalton's run not being more successful.
 The big reason is Dalton only got to do two movies.
 It's been proven that it's almost impossible for a Bond actor to really make the role their own with one or two movies.
-Youtuber Haphazard Stuff put it best where there is a rule of three with Bond movies as, with the exception of Pierce Brosnan, the third Bond is usually the one that establishes someone as James Bond and are usually some of the best in there series.
+Youtuber Haphazard Stuff put it best where there is a rule of three with Bond movies as, with the exception of Pierce Brosnan, the third Bond is usually the one that establishes someone as James Bond and are usually some of the best in their series.
 Connery had Goldfinger, Moore had The Spy Who Loved Me, and Craig had Skyfall.
 Brosnan is the only one who was better off with two Bonds and his run started with his best in Goldeneye while his third film The World Is Not Enough came off as the beginning of the end for him.
 As for the others, none of the them would've had the same fame or praise that they enjoy.
 Connery's first two films were Dr. No and From Russia With Love which were excellent but Goldfinger is what brought the series to the next level.
 If Connery left after two films, he would've been remembered the guy who left right before the franchise exploded and went mainstream.
 Moore is considered the most popular Bond especially by casual fans but if he did only two then he would've been forgettable as Live and Let Die is a good start but probably not one of Moore's best while The Man With The Golden Gun is considered one of the weakest Bonds.
 It wasn't until Moore did The Spy Who Loved Me that he became established in the role and fans began to accept him as Bond.
 Craig had a hot start with Casino Royale but Quantum of Solace was a weak follow up.
 If Craig left after that then he would've been remembered as a guy who came in hot, faded fast, and left.
 Also, Connery and Moore each did seven Bond films while they along with Brosnan and Craig were around long enough to the point where a generation of Bond fans grew up with them as Bond and likely began following the series with them.
 Dalton only had two films and while he officially was James Bond for eight years, the last four was basically him twiddling his thumbs while the two parties engaged in a legal pissing contest and then had to wait for an eternity for a new script to be finished before he didn't want to wait anymore.
 Had the legal problems never happened, Dalton would've likely done three or four films and possibly could've won fans over as he could've eventually been accepted as Bond.

 Dalton also had two big shadows over him.
 Regardless of who replaced Roger Moore, they were in for an uphill battle as Moore had such a long and successful run and a generation of Bond fans grew up with him.
 Dalton had a tough task before beginning as he was trying to be successful and put his own spin on Bond while fans were accustomed to Moore for so long and his interpretation.
 Even worse is Dalton was also somewhat in the shadow of Pierce Brosnan as fans wanted him as James Bond and were disappointed when he didn't get it.
 Again, it wasn't so much Dalton as it was the fact that fans had yearned for Brosnan to be Bond for a long time that regardless of who was chosen, fans would be disappointed if it was not Brosnan.
 It also probably didn't help that during Dalton's Bond run, Brosnan began doing commercials and advertisements portraying himself in a James Bond-like persona including a 1987 Super Bowl commercial for Diet Coke and for Lark Cigarettes in Japan (Dalton and Moore previously promoted Lark).
 Doing that probably only fueled the fire that Brosnan was the one and he was right there.
 So Dalton was in a weird and extremely rare position of not only being in the shadow of his predecessor but also his eventual successor.